 When I decided I wanted to do an Ironman, I couldn’t swim.
 I was able to get from one end of the pool to the other without drowning.
 But I wouldn’t call it swimming, and I wasn’t able to do it multiple times in a row.
 It took so much energy.

 My first time in the pool after deciding to train for an Ironman did not find me very motivated.
-At that point I realized that there was a long road in front of me.
-Over the few years I raced Ironman, I moved from not being able to swim (and definitely not feeling comfortable in the water) to swimming just under one hour at Challenge Roth.
+At that point, I realized that there was a long road in front of me.
+Over the few years I raced Ironman, I moved from not swimming (and not feeling comfortable in the water) to swimming just under one hour at Challenge Roth.

-I analyzed both my own training and performances, but also a lot of my peers’ examples, and I saw a pattern.
+I analyzed both my training and performances and a lot of my peers’ examples, and I saw a pattern.
 Most people that don’t have a swimming background might swim between 55 and 80 minutes.
 And they do that year after year.
 Most hit some kind of plateau in which they do not get much better.

 What I experienced was quite different.
-I actually got better and surpassed this plateau.
-This accomplishment really takes a lot of hours and a big focus on technique.
-For me that investment in hours was not worth it just to swim five minutes faster.
+I got better and surpassed this plateau.
+This accomplishment takes a lot of hours and a big focus on technique.
+For me, that investment in hours was not worth it just to swim five minutes faster.